 It’s clear from the above that over-protecting kids and having too few expectations of them will prevent kids from building resilience, and lead to young adults who struggle in life rather than thrive.

 Sign up here for my monthly wellness newsletter.
-September is all about creating success at school.
+October is all about letting go of people-pleasing.

 Listen here to my latest podcast.
 Former award-winning gamer Nicholas Cole discusses the writer’s life today.